 If the parent is required to provide supplemental evidence to support the application (e.g. a baptismal certificate), this evidence should be provided at the time of application.
 If not provided, evidence may be sought by the governing body following the closing date for applications.
 This information must have been correct at the date of closing for applications.

-All applications will be considered at the same time and after the closing date for admissions which is 15 January 2018.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15 January 2021.